Who are the 10 biggest villains of Brexit?

 2. Nigel Farage

 The plausible City trader with a pub bore’s easy solution to every problem, he rallied British public opinion, always suspicious of “Europe”, with the simple answer: just get out.
-He was brilliant at it, and at avoiding the trap of outright xenophobia that might have marginalised him.
-Even so, he was judged too toxic to be allowed near the official Leave campaign – and was only allowed back onto the public stage by the incompetence of the mainstream politicians charged with implementing the referendum decision.
+He was brilliant at it and at avoiding the trap of outright xenophobia that might have marginalised him.
+Even so, he was judged too toxic to be allowed near the official Leave campaign (Vote Leave) and was only able to get back onto the public stage because of the incompetence of the mainstream politicians charged with implementing the referendum decision.

 3. Michael Gove